 For Ages: 5 to 7yrs., 8 to 10yrs.

-Prince Derek & the Ring-Short Story for Kids
+Prince Derek and the Ring ~ Fairy Tale Stories for Kids

 Once a good king, knowing that he was dying, asked one last favor of his guardian Fairy.